Parents/Carers Partnership Policy

 - We always encourage parents to share any skills, hobbies and interests which might extend the children’s experiences.

-- We have termly newsletters and a comprehensive website to keep all our parents fully up to date with the latest nursery news.
+- We have termly newsletters and our comprehensive website keeps all our parents fully up to date with the latest nursery news.

 - We try to host regular events e.g. annual fun day, days out to allow parents to meet staff and other parents in a more informal setting.